Emanon42/ct-19-20/desc/part4/README.md

 ## 4. Implement Iterative Liveness Analysis

-For the final part of your project you will replace the isInstructionTriviallyDead() method from LLVM with your own method to identify dead code.
+For the final part of your project you will write a second pass to remove dead code.
+In this new pass, replace the isInstructionTriviallyDead() method from LLVM with your own method to identify dead code.
 This relies on computing liveness which you learned about in class.
 Refer back to the [lecture slides](https://www.inf.ed.ac.uk/teaching/courses/ct/19-20/slides/llvm-5-liveness.pdf) for the dataflow equations you need to implement and examples.

-Refer to the [Final project PDF](https://git.ecdf.ed.ac.uk/cdubach/ct-19-20/blob/master/desc/part4/ug3project.pdf) for more information.
+Refer to the [Final project PDF](https://git.ecdf.ed.ac.uk/cdubach/ct-19-20/blob/master/desc/part4/ug3project.pdf) for more information about how to implement the pass.
+Modify the example code located in the git rep at `src/llvm/llvm-pass-final`.

-## 5. Submitting Your Project
+## 5. Submitting Your Passes

 As with parts 1-3, part 4 will be marked with a set of automated scripts, but we won't be running scripts every day like with previous tests.

-You should modify the two passes stored in the  `src/llvm` directory and push your changes to gitlab.
+You should modify the two skeleton passes stored in the `src/llvm` directory and push your changes to gitlab.
 Do not change the cmake files or source file names in the folder or the marking script will fail!!

 Here is the structure of the folders in git for the LLVM project: